Ossus/eponyms-2/README.md

 Installation
 ------------

-This project is built in Swift, runs on iOS 8 or newer and needs Xcode 6.3.
+This project is built in Swift 2, runs on iOS 8 or newer and needs Xcode 7.

 Clone the repository via git: